cardano-foundation/developer-portal/docs/portal-contribute.md

 ## Other questions
 Various other questions and answers.

-### Should I commit the yarn.lock file?
-No, please do not commit your `yarn.lock` file it is an auto-generated file that should be handled only by `yarn`.

-### Shouldn't yarn.lock be in the ignore file then?
-No, as this will have side effects with dependencies used by the project itself.
-(Even if you prefer `npm`)

 ### Anything I can do to make sure my pull request will not break on the staging/production server?
 Yes, please always do a `yarn build` before submitting a pull request.
 It will find many more issues than `yarn start`.

 ### Is there any style guide?
 Do we have editorial guidelines?
 Yes, both still work in progress but please see [style guide](portal-style-guide.md) and [editorial guidelines](portal-style-guide.md#editorial-style-guide).

+### Should I commit the `yarn.lock` file?
+No, please do not commit your `yarn.lock` file: this represents a software baseline and should be updated only at regular intervals by site maintainers.

+### I committed `yarn.lock` to my PR branch: what do I do?

+#### To fix from your local working area:

+This assumes:
+- you have called your local fork `origin`
+- you have called the  `cardano-foundation` repository `upstream`

+First, do _one_ of these things in your project root directory, to restore an unmodified `yarn.lock`:
+- ... from your working fork's `staging` branch (if you've created your PR branch from there):
+  - `git checkout staging -- yarn.lock`
+- ... from the `staging` branch of your fork itself:
+  - `git checkout origin/staging -- yarn.lock`
+- ... from the official repository:
+  - `git checkout upstream/staging -- yarn.lock`

+Then commit to reverse the changes you've made.
+For example:
+- `git commit -m 'reverting to unmodified yarn.lock'`

+For more help, see the popular thread [Remove a modified file from pull request](https://stackoverflow.com/questions/39459467/remove-a-modified-file-from-pull-request).

+#### To fix from the GitHub UI:

+TEST THE TRASH BUTTON